vorlonscout/significantly-less-nifty-chat/README.md

 # Significantly Less Nifty Chat: An Edit of Nifty Chat Monitor

-Userscript for Grease/Tampermonkey to inline images in Twitch chat.
+Userscript for Grease/Tampermonkey to inline Images, GIPHY GIFs, YouTube Thumbnails and Tweets in Twitch chat.
 It does nothing else.

+This script was derived from the Paul Saunders' [Nifty Chat Monitor](https://github.com/paul-lrr/nifty-chat-monitor) script, created by Paul and with contributions from LoadingReadyRun viewers.

 ### Features
 - inlines linked images
+- inlines GIPHY GIFs
+- inlines thumbnail images for YouTube video links
+- inlines tweets

 ## Installation
 - Install the [Tampermonkey](https://tampermonkey.net/) or [Greasemonkey](https://addons.mozilla.org/addon/greasemonkey/) (Firefox Only) extension for your browser